vrunm/Bike_Sharing_Demand/README.md

 count - number of total rentals

 Results from the Exploratory Data Analysis:
-1.During Summer the most rides are taken
+1.During Summer the most rides are taken.
-2.The highest demand for bikes is from 7-10am and 3-7pm these being the office times for most metro cities 3.The highest dmeand for bikes is when the temperature range is in between 30-35
+2.The highest demand for bikes is from 7-10am and 3-7pm these being the office times for most metro cities.
+3.The highest dmeand for bikes is when the temperature range is in between 30-35.

 Results from Regression Analysis:
 Different Regressors are used on the models: